National Health and Nutrition Examination Survey

 The first NHANES was conducted in 1971, and in 1999 the surveys became an annual event; the first report on the topic was published in 2001.

 NHANES findings are used to determine the prevalence of major diseases and risk factors for diseases.
 Information is used to assess nutritional status and its association with health promotion and disease prevention.
 NHANES findings are also the basis for national standards for such measurements as height, weight, and blood pressure.
 NHANES data are used in epidemiological studies and health sciences research (including biomarkers of aging), which help develop sound public health policy, direct and design health programs and services, expand health knowledge, extend healthspan and lifespan.

 Follow-up studies using NHANES data were made possible by creating linked mortality files and files based on Medicare and Medicaid data.

+The high quality of the NHANES dataset has made it vulnerable to exploitation by scholars who engage in data dredging (also known as p-hacking) to find spurious associations that are framed as causal associations.